 The effect of designating land is to authorise the use of that land for a particular work (for example a school, police station or electricity substation) and is outlined in section 176 of the RMA.
 Once a designation is in place it takes precedence over the zoning of the land, but it can only be used for the purpose for which it has been designated.
 Without the prior written consent of the requiring authority, other people are unable to do anything in relation to the designated land that would impede the designated activity.

 The City Plan zoning of the land that is covered by the designation is then called the underlying zoning, and this zoning applies for works that are not in accordance with the designation or where a designation is removed.

 How can I find designated sites in Tauranga?

-The City Plan identifies all the requiring authorities that have designated land in the City, and lists all the designated sites in the Chapter 25 – Designations of the Operative District Plan (55kb pdf) and Chapter 10 – Network Utilities and Designations, Appendix C of the Proposed City Plan.
+The City Plan identifies all the requiring authorities that have designated land in the City, and lists all the designated sites in Chapter 10 – Network Utilities and Designations, Appendix C of the Proposed City Plan.

 Each site identified in the Appendix has a code (for example ME25 which indicates that it is for the Ministry for the Environment or NP1 for the New Zealand Police).
 The area of the designated site is identified in the Plan Maps by a border around the site and by the designation code within or alongside the identified site.